FBI investigation of NYC Mayor Eric Adams fundraiser centers on illegal contributions from foreign nationals | KRDO

 The searches, the sources said, are part of an investigation by the FBI’s Public Corruption squad.
 The agents took phones, computers, tablets and files from Suggs, according to the sources.

 One of the companies that was searched is KSK Construction Group in Brooklyn, the law enforcement officials said.
-The construction and development company has built apartments and condos all over the city and is part of the KiSKA Construction Corp., which owns two US locations of a Turkish hotel chain.
+The construction and development company has built apartments and condos all over the city.

 A CNN review of campaign finance records identified at least 11 employees at KSK Construction Group donated a total of $13,950 ranging from $1,200 to $1,500, all on the same day, to Adams’ 2021 mayoral campaign.
 CNN has reached out to the donors for comment.

-Note: Correction: A previous version of this story incorrectly described KSK Construction Group.